Constantine II of Bulgaria: Life

 The Bulgarians attempted to make up for their losses by siding with Musa's brother and rival Sultan Mehmed I, but the latter's victory did little to improve their situation.
 After Mehmed I's victory in 1413, Constantine II spent much of his life in Hungary and Serbia.
-His last possessions in Bulgaria were annexed in 1422, and shortly afterwards Constantine II died at the Serbian court on September 17, 1422.
+His last possessions in Bulgaria were annexed by the Ottomans under Murad II in 1422, and shortly afterwards Constantine II died at the Serbian court on September 17, 1422.

 Constantine II was the last emperor of Bulgaria, and his dispossession and death in 1422 marks the end of the Second Bulgarian Empire.
 The Ottoman conquest had begun in earnest half a century earlier, in 1369, and their rule lasted until 1878.

 Honours

 Konstantin Buttress on Nordenskjöld Coast in Graham Land, Antarctica is named after Constantine II of Bulgaria.